BeliliFahem/geothermik-angular/README.md

 ## TODOs

+[] Better handle input errors on forms with messages [] Use Source Maps with Sentry
 [] Dockerize application
 [] Move @openapitools/openapi-generator-cli to docker container
 [] Separate the API client on it's own repository ?